Decision Document DD2009-78 - Determination of the Safety of Pioneer Hi-Bred Production Ltd.'s Corn (Zea mays subsp. mays) Event 98140

 Corn event 98140 is subject to the same phytosanitary import requirements as its unmodified counterpart.

 Please refer to Health Canada's Decisions on Novel Foods for a description of the food safety assessment of corn event 98140.
-The Food safety decisions are available on the Health Canada web site.

 - Date modified: